ClickHouse/ClickHouse/docs/en/operations/analyzer.md

 ```

 The following query uses column `number` in the projection list when only `toString(number)` is available after the aggregation.
-In the old infrastructure, `GROUP BY toString(number)` was optimized into `GROUP BY number,` making the query valid.
+In the old analyzer, `GROUP BY toString(number)` was optimized into `GROUP BY number,` making the query valid.

 **Example 2:**